mame0521/NLP_with_Topic_Modelling/README.md

-# Part 3: TF-IDF:Term Frequency-Inverse Document Frequency
+# Part 3: Term Frequency-Inverse Document Frequency(TF-IDF)

-In this part, I use the TfidfVectorizer() from the sklearn library to create the tf-idf matrix
+create the tf-idf matrix using the TfidfVectorizer()

 ```python